 Rebecca was adopted nearly from birth and throughout her life struggled with her value, identity, and purpose, as many adoptees do.
 These issues escalated when at age 18 Rebecca was devastated to learn that she was conceived out of a brutal rape at knifepoint by a serial rapist.
 Although Rebecca enjoyed a tearful reunion with her birth mother, a month later, Rebecca faced another emotional setback when she was told that had abortions been legal in Michigan at the time she was in her mother's womb, her birth mother would have aborted her.
 Rebecca was nearly aborted twice at the hands of back-alley abortionists.

 Rebecca has overcome childhood abuse and Domestic Abuse.
 The pain of knowing that she was born as a result of a brutal rape.
 The knowledge that she was unwanted by her birth mother.
 Worst of all, the fact that our nation is filled with people who agree that her birth mother had a right to abort her, Rebecca has now devoted herself to fighting for the rights of the innocent unborn and raising her 5 children to know their value, identity, and purpose.
-Rebecca and her husband currently have two adopted sons and three biological daughters.
-Additionally, their adopted daughter Cassie was born in August of 2000, with a very serious genetic disorder and died in their arms at 33 days old; They have also lost two children due to miscarriage.
+She two adopted sons and three biological daughters.
+Additionally, her adopted daughter Cassie was born in August of 2000, with a very serious genetic disorder and died in her arms at 33 days old; she has also lost two children due to miscarriage.

 Rebecca travels throughout North America and Europe, sharing her story at pregnancy center banquets, right to life fundraisers and rallies, colleges, school assemblies, churches, youth events, women's conferences, and attorney seminars.
 Her philosophy abortion essay is ranked #1.
 She’s also testified before many state legislatures, encouraging them to vote 100% pro-life (without exception for rape).
 Rebecca has also served on the board of a pregnancy resource center and is on the advisory board of two local pregnancy resource centers.